pilarcormo/igem/kinetics_model.md

 To analyse the efficiency of the branching (GlgB) and debranching (GlgX) enzymes in glycogen production, we generated a set of differential equations to explain glycogen biosynthesis.
 We used COPASI (1) (http://copasi.org/) to simulate the biochemical reactions involved in the production of glycogen in bacterial cell.
 We used the the glycogen biosynthesis pathway defined by Wilson WA et al (2) to build our model.
 The kinetics parameters were found  at http://www.metacyc.org/

 \begin{center}
 Glycogen Pathway (2)
 \end{center}
 ![](pathway.png)

-####Assumptions:
 We generated a deterministic model taking into consideration the following assumptions:

-- All enzyme concentrations are constant and similar.
+1. All enzyme concentrations are constant and similar.
 We fixed the enzyme concentrations to 1x10-5 mmol/mL

-- Glucose is available in excess.
+2. Glucose is available and limiting (initial concentration 10 mmol/ml)

-- Reactions follow simple reversible or irreversible Michaelis-Menten kinetics.
+3. Reactions follow simple reversible or irreversible Michaelis-Menten kinetics.

-- There is no additional flux of substrates after the beginning of the simulation.
+4. There is no additional flux of substrates after the beginning of the simulation.

-- The intracellular metabolite concentrations (ATP, AMP and PPi) are constant.
+5. The intracellular metabolite concentrations (ATP, AMP, ADP and PPi) are constant.
 They are all set to 1x10-5 mmol/mL.

-- Only competitive inhibition by the product occurs.
+6. Only competitive inhibition by the product occurs.
 For simplicity, other external inhibitors are not considered in the model.
+7. GlgX and GlgP were considered together in the same as the action of both enzymes together is required to get debranching of glycogen.
+8. The reaction rates for all the reactions is V = 0.01

+GlgB catalyzes 2 consecutive reactions.
+First, it cleaves an alpha 1,4 glycosidic linkage in a linear glucan to form a non-reducing-end oligosaccharide chain that is transferred to a C-6 hydroxyl group of the same or another glucan.
+GlgP removes up to 5 glucose units from the glycogen outer chain and GlgX only cuts when there are 3-4 glucose residues left at the branching point.
 ###Enzyme kinetic rates

 Enzyme| Km (mmol/mL)| Reference